API Testing Approaches and Tools: Postman, Rest Assured, JMeter, and more

 The role of API in the three-tier architecture

 In the most popular software architectural style for data transfers – REST – clients make HTTP/HTTPS requests to the server.
-The server retrieves the requested data from the database, transforms it according to the business logic, and returns it to the client in a response format, e.g. JSON, XML, or other formats.
+The server retrieves the requested data from the database, transforms it according to the business logic, and returns it to the client as a response in JSON, XML, or other formats.
 Finally, the UI displays it to the user.

 Another type of web API is SOAP API – a legacy web communication protocol that is still in use.
 SOAP isn’t limited to HTTP/HTTPS protocol but supports many others including TCP, SMTP, and FTP, but it works with XML format only.
 You can find out more about SOAP and how it differs from REST in our dedicated article.